grammyjs/website/site/docs/guide/context.md

 ## Customizing the context object

+> If you are new to context objects, you don't need to worry about the rest of this page.

 You can install your own properties on the context object if you want.
 This is possible in two ways: